namtvit07/pushpop/README.md

 Steps have the following attributes:

 + `name`: (optional) something that describes the step.
 Useful in logs, and is the key in the `step_responses` hash.
-Defaults to plugin name, then an auto-generated value.
+Defaults to plugin name if a plugin is used
 + `plugin`: (optional) if the step is backed by a plugin, it's the name of the plugin
-+ `block`: A block that runs to configure the step (when a plugin is used), or run it.
++ `block`: A block that runs to configure the step (when a plugin is used) or run it

 Steps can be pure Ruby code, or in the case of a plugin calling into a DSL.